TWUOnline/far-centre-guides/pages/02.lead-ba/06.LDRS-220-Leading-With-Numbers/03.lesson-notes/07.Unit-7/docs.md

   - “N-1” (SAMPLE) is best to default to, then, as it is more conservative
   - When the indecision is there, be sure to denote what formula was used, and why
 - The answer key can be found on the Sheet 2 tab, beginning at column AA

+**Facilitator’s Note:** ANY collection of similar data can work.
+Just denote so in the final work as to what data was collected.